opensearch-project/documentation-website/_dashboards/index.md

 ![Visualization example image](../images/what-is-dashboards.jpg)

-You can create OpenSearch Dashboards for many reasons, and many types of dashboards, to:
+OpenSearch Dashboards allows you to create dashboards for many reasons, and many types of dashboards.
+OpenSearch Dashboards lets you to do the following:

 * See-all in one view-the data you need to make informed decisions.
 * Search, explore, filter, aggregate, and visualize your data in near real time.